Zhong Xuechun

 Zhong Xuechun (born January 18, 1994) is a Chinese freestyle wrestler.

+Professional career

-She competed in the women's freestyle 53 kg event at the 2016 Summer Olympics, in which she lost the bronze medal match to Sofia Mattsson.
+She competed in the Women's Freestyle 53 kg event at the 2016 Summer Olympics, in which she lost the bronze medal match to Sofia Mattsson.

-In 2015, she competed in the women's freestyle 53 kg event at the 2015 World Wrestling Championships held in Las Vegas, United States.
+In 2015, she competed in the Women's Freestyle 53 kg event at the 2015 World Wrestling Championships held in Las Vegas, United States.